CaveStoryModdingCommunity/modding-wiki/wiki/ava.md

 A more detailed rundown on what each feature is and how to use it is present in the `settings.ini` bundled with the release build of the mod.

-Many of the mods in this dll are a conglomeration of other dlls or source edits to CSE2, but since this is not a full engine decompilation, its source code is freely avalable to download.
+Many of the mods in this dll are a conglomeration of other dlls or source edits to CSE2, but since this is not a full engine decompilation, its source code is freely available to download.

 To help make the new features easier to use, the dll comes with a tweaked version of [Booster's Lab](boosters-lab) that contains all the custom tiles, TSC syntax, etc.